codewars/docs/content/languages/python/authoring/index.md

 # Python: creating and translating a kata

 This article is meant as help for kata authors and translators who would like to create new content in Python.
-It attempts to explain how to create and organize things in a way conforming to [authoring guidelines](/authoring/guidelines/), what are the most common pitfalls, and how to avoid them.
+It attempts to explain how to create and organize things in a way conforming to [authoring guidelines](/authoring/guidelines/), the most common pitfalls and how to avoid them.

 This article is not a standalone tutorial on creating kata or translations.
 It's meant to be a complementary, Python-specific part of a more general set of HOWTOs and guidelines related to [content authoring](/authoring/) explaining how to create a Python version of a kata in a way which conforms to authoring guidelines and best practices.
 If you are going to create a Python translation of a kata, or a new kata in Python from scratch, please make yourself familiar with the aforementioned documents related to authoring in general.